2020 First-generation Student Success Conference

 This is an in-depth application process, asking you to share institutional data, detail campus-wide efforts to support first-generation students, as well as demonstrate institutional buy-in from leadership.
 The eligibility requirements state that institutions must be a NASPA Institutional member and the primary institutional contact must be a professional member.
 The application includes steps to determine institutional and profesional member status.
 Please be prepared to confirm eligibility.

 Complete the application to the best of your ability but please understand that it is not a requirement for your institution to be actively pursuing each area to be considered for selection.
 We look forward to learning more about the great efforts you and your colleagues are leading!

 The First Forward application will close on Wednesday, December 18, 2019, at 11:59 PM ET.
 Soon after the close of the application, the review committee will begin the selection process.
-Accepted institutions will be notified by late-January, and notification will be sent via email, to the primary contact and president or senior leader included in the application.
+Institutions will be notified by late-January, and notification will be sent via email, to the primary contact as well asa president or senior leader included in the application.